Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Cade.md

 ## DEATH

+### Pre-Death Blurb

 Cade was taking a break in the recreation room, practicing his swings in the batting cage he set up to pass time.
 During our evening check-in tonight, Cade never showed.
 We investigated and found him collapsed near the cage.
 A fractured bat lies nearby, its splinters scattered across the floor.
 It seems like it could have been an accident, but the positioning of the equipment and a faint bruise on his temple suggest otherwise.
 What—or who—could have caused this?

+### Post-Death Blurb

+Cade brought us all together.
+Despite being millions of miles away, he made the ship feel like home.
+Now that warmth is missing.
+It’s hard to imagine the team without him, but we have to stay sharp.
+He wouldn't want us to give up.

 ## CLUES & HINTS